conda-incubator/conda-store/docs/administration.md

 `S3Storage.internal_secure` Boolean to indicate if connecting via `http` (False) or `https` (True) internally.
-The internal connection is the url that will be exclusively used by Conda-Store and not shared with users.
+The internal connection is the url that will be exclusively used by conda-store and not shared with users.

 `S3Storage.external_secure` Boolean to indicate if connecting via `http` (False) or `https` (True) internally.
-The external connection is the url that will be served to users of Conda-Store.
+The external connection is the url that will be served to users of conda-store.

 `S3Storage.credentials` provider to use to get credentials for s3 access. see examples